 If you don’t have the energy or time for dog training, why not find a dog trainer?

-You may not notice that you are doing something wrong, and the expert will determine the cause of this behavior and help you deal with it.
+You may not even realize you’re doing something wrong, and the expert will figure out the cause of this behavior and help you deal with it.
 When I watch trainers, I’m always amazed at how well they understand dogs and can correct their behavior.
-But, of course, you need to find a good trainer.
+But of course you have to find a good trainer.

 Your puppy may have separation anxiety.
 Animals with this disorder react acutely to separation from their owner and may behave furiously and destroy things.
 If you notice this behavior in your puppy when he is out of his cage, it makes sense to contact your veterinarian or a dog behaviorist.